VioletViolaVi/futureproof_LAP_1_Code_Challenge/README.md

 # Futureproof LAP 1 Code Challenge

 This project is based on rebuilding the Google homepage with a logo, search bar and two buttons.
-Upon pressing the first button an API call is executed and users are shown a page with ten cat images, along with there names.
+Upon entering the word "**_persian_**" in the search bar and then pressing the first button, an API call is executed.
+Users are shown a page with ten cat images, along with there names.
 Upon pressing the second button, users are shown one random cat result.

 ## Installation